Frequently Asked Questions

 Is ISLA accredited?

-ISLA Academy is affiliated with two different schools in the United States.
+ISLA Academy students have the option of receiving transcripts and/or reports from two different schools in the United States.
 All ISLA students are enrolled in one of the two schools, depending on the level of accreditation preferred by each individual family.
 The first school, Clonlara School, is proud to be accredited by the following organizations: Accreditation International (Ai), Middle States Association of Colleges and Schools (MSA-CESS), and the National Council for Private School Accreditation (NCPSA).
 For families that choose this level of accreditation, there is an additional fee based on grade level.
-The second affiliated school, Homelife Academy, is a Category IV Church Related School as defined by Tennessee Code Annotated § 49-50-801 and is recognized by the State of Tennessee Board of Education as such according to the State Board of Education Rule 0520-07-02.05.
+The second school, Homelife Academy, is a Category IV Church Related School as defined by Tennessee Code Annotated § 49-50-801 and is recognized by the State of Tennessee Board of Education as such according to the State Board of Education Rule 0520-07-02.05.
 The diploma and transcripts awarded by Homelife Academy are accepted by schools internationally and in the Dominican Republic.

 Do all students use computers?